-Below are descriptions of the summer workshops CLEAR offered in 2014.
-Please check back later in October to see the new offerings for 2015!
+Below are descriptions of some of the summer workshops CLEAR will offer in 2015.
+Please check back later in the fall to see other new offerings for 2015!

 Rich Internet Applications for Language Learning: Introductory Techniques